vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/sad-anuShThAna-darpaNa/2026-04-14_sachcharitra-raxA-fraud.md

 The only qualities needed for refuting tenkalai heresies and lies is proper understanding of them, and their digression from true siddhAnta.

 There are lot of people who precisely parrot diva-prabandhams, without understanding any of it.
-If you prefer their bladderdash, you should seek them out - there dime a dozen on this site.
+If you prefer their bladderdash, you should seek them out - they're dime a dozen on YT.

 ### Not a perfect role-model